 I have been wanting to buy my children bean bags for a while and never got to it.
 I have a CD of bean bag toss songs that teach following directions that I used with my own preschool classes when I was teaching.
 It was a great indoor activity in the heat of Summer, rainy days or the cold of Winter that kept the students focused, but moving to burn their pent up energy.
-There are countless games that you can play with bean bags, but they can cost (without shipping) from $10 for a few to $30 for specialty sets.
+There are countless games that you can play with bean bags (I share one below), but they can cost (without shipping) from $10 for a few to $30 for specialty sets.
 I am a novice with the sewing machine, but since I have mastered the straight line, I figured I could make some bean bags for my children with leftover scrap fabric.
-Here is what I did in case you are interested in trying it out yourself...oh, and I am going to give away sets of bean bags at the end, so read on and comment to win!
+Here is what I did in case you are interested in trying it out yourself.

 Step 1: Gather some fabric-If you have a scrap fabric bin or basket, look through it for scraps that can be cut into squares of anywhere between 5 and 7 inches.